rtamirasa/taskplanner-MERN/README.md

 # Task Planner Web App

 Task Planner is a fully responsive full-stack web application built using the MERN stack (MongoDB, Express, React, Node.js).
-This project includes features such as task creation, completion tracking, visual reports, and category breakdowns, making it a strong example of full-stack web development.
+This project includes features such as task creation, completion tracking, visual reports, and category breakdowns
 ## About the Project

 ### Key Features